Mathematical Analysis of Path MTU Discovery With New Generation Networks: Introduction

-\begin{itemize} \item We prove that the asymptotic upper bound and lower bound of time wastage in using Path MTU discovery is \(\Theta(n^2)\) and \(\Omega(n)\) respectively, in IPv6 and IPv4 network with DF=1. \item We calculated the maximum time wastage in sending a single packet with DF bit set in PMTUD, is of two degree polynomial equation and the minimum time wastage is one degree polynomial equation. \item We designed a mathematical model to find out the total time wastage in sending a single packet for different scenarios using PMTUD protocol in IPv6 and IPv4 network with DF=1. \end{itemize}
+\begin{itemize} \item Initial stages of research of measuring the performance of Path MTU Discovery in IPv4 \& IPv6 network using mathematical models and formulas. \item The packet transmission using the Path MTU Discovery exhibits the mathematical properties which is used to evaluate the network performance, namely latency. \item We prove that the asymptotic upper bound and lower bound of time wastage in using Path MTU discovery is \(\Theta(n^2)\) and \(\Omega(n)\) respectively, in IPv6 and IPv4 network with DF=1. \item We calculated that the maximum time wastage and the minimum time wastage on sending a single packet in Path MTU discovery is a two degree polynomial equation and one degree polynomial equation respectively, in IPv6 and IPv4 network with DF=1. \item We present a mathematical models to find out the total time wastage in sending a single packet for different scenarios using PMTUD protocol in IPv6 and IPv4 network with DF=1. \item We measured the success probability for relative maximum, minimum and average summation for a given value of packet drop frequency and number of nodes in the path. \item We have calculated the relative maximum, minimum and average time wastage for the given value of packet drop frequency and number of nodes. \item We give a statistical illustration between summation and their frequencies which help in measuring the time wastage. \item We further elaborated the mathematical structures using graphical and statistical representations. \item We give the success probability of each packet drop frequency for a given value of number of nodes in a path using Bernoulli's and binomial distribution. \end{itemize}

 The rest of the treatise is as follows.
-Section~\ref{sec:delay} discusses the methods of calculating total time delay in PMTUD followed by Section~\ref{sec:analysis} where we analyse the time wastage in PMTUD.
-The paper concludes in Section~\ref{sec:conc}.
+In Section \ref{sec:overview} presents the literature overview of the related study and Section~\ref{sec:motive} briefly targets the motivations and applications of the study.
+Section~\ref{sec:delay} discusses a theoretical case study in PMTUD, followed by Section~\ref{sec:analysis} where we present the mathematical modelling of Path MTU discovery.
+In Section~\ref{sec:analysis_result} is an analysis and results and paper concludes with conclusions and future work in Section~\ref{sec:conc}.